Darkempire78/Discord-Tools/README.md

 ## Release Notes

 ### 1.4.3
+- New JDA bot template
 - Improve of the Discord.py template system
 - Update of the Discord.py template

 ### 1.4.2 (Latest update)
 - The servers in the Discord chat navigation tree are collapsed by default